onap/policy-parent/docs/system-attributes/policy-db-migrator.rst

 to copy the downgrade sql files to the run directory.
 This script takes one parameter: <SCHEMA NAME>.

-``db-migrator`` is included as part of the docker image and is used to run either the upgrade or downgrade operation depending on user requirements.
+``db-migrator`` and ``db-migrator-pg`` are included as part of the docker image and are used to run either the upgrade or downgrade operation for MariaDB or PostgresSQL depending on user requirements.
-This script can take up to four parameters:
+These script can take up to four parameters:

 .. list-table::
    :widths: 20 20 20